 When you balance your checkbook you may discover that you have a large discrepancy.
 You may be missing money or you may discover that you have extra money.
 This does happen, and it is important to address the problem quickly.
 You may also find that you have withdrawals that have not been authorized, and it is important to address those issues as well.
+You can also put a stop payment on a check that has been stolen.
 You need to handle these matters as quickly as you can, and in a professional manner.

 First, you should gather the information that will support your claim.
 If you are missing a deposit, you should find your receipt for it.
 It is a good idea to hold onto the receipt until your deposit is posted online.
 If you are questioning specific transactions you should highlight them on your statement.
 Often you can go online and find out more about the transaction, as well.

 Second, it is important to address these matters in person if possible.
 You can call a customer service line, but generally speaking people at the branch are more willing to work with you.
 When you speak to the person at the bank you need to be very calm.
 The customer service agents and account representatives are there to help you resolve any problems.
 However, if you come in very upset, they are not as likely to go out of their way to help resolve your concerns and questions.